scribe-org/Scribe-iOS/README.md

 - Make the space bar read the name of the keyboard when it's switched to [(see issue)]()

 - Make the cursor within the preview bar blink when the field is active [(see issue)]()

+- Adding a feature where the Scribe UI can be hidden and replaced with a system keyboard with an element to show the UI again [(see issue)]()